 - Bronze toilet paper holder

 - Scrap wood (mine is a 1×6 measuring about 10″ in length)

 - Rustoleum Ultimate Wood Care stain & polyurethane

 - 2 corner brackets and screws (you could try decorative brackets if they work with your holder/wood measurements)

-Begin by acquiring a scrap piece of wood; you will then want to sand the surface and edges to prevent splinters.
+Begin by acquiring a scrap piece of wood; you want to sand the surface and edges to prevent splinters.
 Next, apply your ultimate wood stain.
-Let dry and then finish with your sealant to give it a nice, dark finish.
-After this, install your toilet paper holder in the middle of the underside of the wood, add the 2 brackets on the wall side of the board as well.
+Let dry, and then finish with your sealant to give it a nice, dark finish.
+After this, install your toilet paper holder in the middle of the underside of the wood, and add the 2 brackets on the wall side of the board.
 Finally, you can eyeball your wall next to the toilet and decide where the perfect place to install it will be.

-You can now place your cell phone, an extra roll of toilet paper, or even a succulent on your new shelf.
+You can now place your cell phone, an extra toilet paper roll, or even a succulent on your new shelf.